 E major chord

-E chord diagram with fingerings
+E major chord for guitar with diagrams, fingerings and notes.

 Relevant chords